DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 In this case, identifier is ``net_pcap0``.
 This identifier format is the same as ``--vdev`` format of DPDK applications.

-For example, to re-attach a bonded port which has been previously detached, the mode and slave parameters must be given.
+For example, to re-attach a bonding port which has been previously detached, the mode and slave parameters must be given.

 .. code-block:: console